I hope you all have a good day, enjoying some cold beverage and staying as far as possible from the heat.🍸👒

 Everything started from a silly joke about the speed of our trains which are very slow compared to other European countries.
 Andrei Pitulice, Oana Pricop, Alina Deak and Alexandra Grigore are the ones that turned a turnoff of our country, into a potential new manner of discovering Romania.

-They truly believe that this country has too many lovely things to offer: customs, kindness, sights and a good taste for travelling.
-Small entrepreneurs are tho ones who can change the world.
-They are enthusiast, motivated, and most of all, they are hardworking when it comes to their dreams.
+They truly believe that this country has too many lovely things to offer: customs, kindness, sights and a good taste for traveling.
+Small entrepreneurs are the ones who can change the world.
+They are enthusiastic, motivated, and most of all, they are hardworking when it comes to their dreams.

 I was extremely lucky to have the chance to meet Oana and Alina, and these awesome ladies changed the course of my life.
 While we were chatting, they told me about their new project and how excited they were about it.

 Now it’s time to tell you guys what is going to happen in Transilvania Train.
-Picture at least 100 people, lovers of travelling, adventure, human experiences, eager to discover Romania, all in one place.
-They are all chatting around in the bistro’s carriages, while enjoying some tasty wine and admiring the beautiful landscapes.
+Picture at least 100 people, lovers of travel, adventure, human experiences, eager to discover Romania, all in one place.
+They are all chatting around in the bistro’s carriages while enjoying some tasty wine and admiring the beautiful landscapes.

-They visit these 6 cities that are most representative of the Transylvanian spirit and participate at workshops about local customs and crafts.
+They visit these 6 cities that are most representative of the Transylvanian spirit and participate in workshops about local customs and crafts.

-They are the honor guests for which a classical concert will take place in one of the city’s market and another one in a fortified church.
+They are the honor guests for which a classical concert will take place in one of the city’s markets and another one in a fortified church.